-- I. Do not disengage motor locks unless power to the chair is off. - 2.
-With the brakes released, the chair will not operate and the battery indicator will flash 9 bars rapidly (if the power to the chair is on). - 3.
-Be aware that the chair will not have brakes in the free-wheel position. - Make sure that the person pushing the chair has full control when motor locks are disengaged.
+- 1. Do not disengage motor locks unless power to the chair is off. - 2.
+Be aware that the chair will not have brakes in the free-wheel position. - 3.
+Make sure that the person pushing the chair has full control when motor locks are disengaged.